miofri/angular_webstore/README.md

 - The README should provide comprehensive information about the project and include deployment steps.

 ## Guidelines to start working with NgRx

+*Remember that codes provided in this guidelines should only be used as references.
+Errors and conflicts could happens due to the differences of paths or other configurations in your codes.*

 1. Component creation